 When we talk about how to harvest sweet potatoes, it’s important to note that it’s more than just knowing when to dig.
 Sweet potatoes must be cured after harvest and before they are stored.

-After digging, allow the roots to dry for 2-3 hours.
+After digging, allow the roots to dry for two to three hours.
 Don’t leave them out overnight where cooler temperatures and moisture can damage them.
-Once the surface is dry, move them to a warm, dry, well ventilated place for 10-14 days.
+Once the surface is dry, move them to a warm, dry, and well ventilated place for 10 to 14 days.
 This will not only allow the skins to toughen, but will increase the sugar content.
 You’ll notice the color change to a deeper orange after several days.

 When your potatoes are thoroughly cured, pack them carefully in boxes or baskets and store in a cool, dry, darkened place for the winter.
-Properly cured sweet potatoes can be stored for 6-10 months.
+Properly cured sweet potatoes can be stored for six to ten months.